When we think of fatigue, one of the first things we think about is iron. What does your iron status look like? Has it been tested (thoroughly)?

 Iron is an important mineral required for a diverse range of body processes including; energy production, protein and carbohydrate metabolism, DNA synthesis, and thyroid and immune function (to name but a few).
-However, it is probably best known for its role in energy production as often fatigue is a primary symptom of iron depletion or deficiency.
+However, it is probably best known for its role in energy production with fatigue being a primary symptom of iron depletion or deficiency.
 This is because iron is required by your red blood cells to transport oxygen from your lungs to your organs and muscles.

-Inadequate iron levels for a prolonged period can result in iron deficiency anaemia resulting in your heart having to work harder to pump the oxygen around your body.
-It is also associated with a variety of uncomfortable and sometimes debilitating health issues including kidney disease and diabetes.
+Inadequate iron levels for a prolonged period can result in iron deficiency anaemia resulting in your heart having to work harder to pump sufficient oxygen around your body.

 How common is iron deficiency in Australia?